ricardopereira33/adaptive-consensus/README.md

     cd ./bin/
     simulation <MUTATION> <N_NODES> <DEFAULT_DELTA> <MAX_TRIES> <%_MISS>

+The above parameters represent:

+`MUTATION` - the algorithm that the simulation implements during the execution.
+Actually, there are 4 mutation :
+- Early
+- Centralized
+- Gossip
+- Ring

+`N_NODES` - number of nodes.

+`DEFAULT_DELTA` - time between each retransmission.

+`MAX_TRIES` - Maximum number of tries.

+`%_MISS` - percentage of messages lost between nodes.

 ## Run

 To run a peer, only need to do the following steps: